 44 And if she hath not committed adultery, but is innocent and hath not broken her vow, and she knoweth it, and I reveal it unto you, my servant Joseph, then shall you have power, by the power of my Holy Priesthood, to take her and give her unto him that hath not committed adultery but hath been faithful; for he shall be made ruler over many.

 Wait a minute.
-So she gets passed around?
+So her husband cheats on her and she gets passed around?
 And being married in this way makes a man a ruler of women?
 Nice.
-Women you must love this.
-Re
+Women, you must love this, right.
+Can’t you just feel the love the author of this has for you?

 45 For I have conferred upon you the keys and power of the priesthood, wherein I restore all things(all things?
 What about Zion and the law of consecration?), and make known unto you all things in due time.